My name is Casey Stegall, and I am a 22-year-old full time college student at Texas Tech University in Lubbock, Texas.

 I didn’t even get a chance to defend myself.

-My fiancé and I have been together for 3 years, and we have never once showed any display of public affection towards each other.
+My fiancé and I have been together for 3 years, and we have never once shown any display of public affection towards each other.
 Living in a very conservative town, we knew the risk we were taking as a couple.

 When the president found out I was gay, I feel he did whatever he could do to get rid of me.
 Even the support of my direct supervisor, who joined us for this meeting, could not protect me.
 “He is the best employee I have ever hired,” she told him.
 All of this was to no avail.

-After this heartbreaking meeting, the president told me that I could use him as a reference for future employment elsewhere, and that he “would council me in the future to keep my lifestyle hidden.”
+After this heartbreaking meeting, the president told me that I could use him as a reference for future employment elsewhere and that he “would counsel me in the future to keep my lifestyle hidden.”
 I will not be following his instruction, due to the fact that I don’t want a reference from someone who doesn’t think fondly of me and who openly discriminates.
 This is who God made me to be, and I will not step back in the closet.

 I still can’t believe that in the year 2014, discrimination is still prevalent and affecting so many LGBTQ people across this country.